-· Inform and educate customers and interested parties on the various services the VPA has to offer Objective Description o Agency Goal: To foster and stimulate commerce of the Commonwealth's ports.
+• Inform and educate customers and interested parties on the various services the VPA has to offer o Agency Goal: To foster and stimulate commerce of the Commonwealth's ports.

-Inform and educate customers and interested parties on the various services the VPA has to offer o The primary responsibilities of the Port Promotion department are to direct, manage, and implement the international and domestic port advertising, publication and distribution of the Virginia Maritimer magazine, management and production of VPA media relations, and media outreach programs, management and production of VPA printed and audio-visual promotional and marketing materials, management of trade show programs, and direct mail distribution of promotional collateral materials to existing and prospective customers, and management of promotional multimedia technologies.
+Inform and educate customers and interested parties on the various services the VPA has to offer

+• The primary responsibilities of the Port Promotion department are to direct, manage, and implement the international and domestic port advertising, publication and distribution of the Virginia Maritimer magazine, management and production of VPA media relations, and media outreach programs, management and production of VPA printed and audio-visual promotional and marketing materials, management of trade show programs, and direct mail distribution of promotional collateral materials to existing and prospective customers, and management of promotional multimedia technologies.

-We will distribute promotional and educational materials.
+o Distribution of promotional and educational materials.

-Measure Class: Other Measure Type: Output Measure Frequency: Annual Preferred Trend: Up

-Measure Baseline Description: 2007 = 68,495 distributions printed

-Measure Target Description: 2008 = 70,000 2009 = 73,000 2010 = 77,000

-Data Source and Calculation: VPA/market studies by advertising agency
+Measure Class: Other Measure Type: Output Measure Frequency: Annual Preferred Trend: Up Measure Baseline Value: 73000 Date: 7/30/2009 Measure Baseline Description: 2009 = 73,000 distributions printed Measure Target Value: 77000 Date: 6/30/2010 Measure Target Description: 2010 = 77,000 Data Source and Calculation: VPA/market studies by advertising agency